Myles215/DistributedSystems/README.md

 # M1andM2Propose
 The test to check if 2 proposers can work in conjunction...
 They can!
 The test reaches a result with the first proposer to reach quorum winning

+- compile with: javac ./test/scenarios/M1andM2Propose.java
+- run with: java test.scenarios.M1andM2Propose.java

+# M1M2andM3Propose
+The test to see if all 3 can propose all at once!
+When they all propose at once, due to M2 and M3s roles they often lose, as they are away and do not reply

+- compile with: javac ./test/scenarios/M1M2andM3Propose.java
+- run with: java test.scenarios.M1M2andM3Propose.java